DeployingPaperclip:AnAdvancedAIAgentTutorial

 ✅ What you should see: Fewer

 429errors in Paperclip logs, consistent agent performance even under load, and predictable API costs.
+That's the goal.

 3. Robust Error Handling and Observability

 - Circuit Breakers: For external API calls, implement circuit breakers to prevent cascading failures when a dependency is unhealthy.
+It's basic distributed systems engineering.

 - Alerting: Set up alerts (email, Slack, PagerDuty) for critical errors, high error rates, or agent failures.
+You need to know before your users tell you something's broken.

 ✅ What you should see: Detailed logs for every agent action and error, enabling quick debugging.
 System alerts for critical issues, allowing proactive intervention before users are impacted.
 Agents gracefully handling temporary failures.